Please scroll down to attempt this month’s grammar quiz. (Please note that questions are in Irish only.)

 Gaelchultúr has been running this programme since 2010 and it has been undertaken so far by over 450 people, from all corners of Ireland and also from as far away as Australia, England, France, Switzerland and the United States.

-In terms of the standard, the course is suitable for people who already have a good standard of Irish but who wish to brush up on their written Irish and improve their translation skills.
+In terms of the standard, the course is suitable for people who already have a good level of competency in the language but who wish to brush up on their written Irish and improve their translation skills.
 It’s good preparation also for those who are considering applying for a postgraduate Irish course (Dioplóma Iarchéime san Aistriúchán/Postgraduate Diploma in Translation, for example) but who feel that they don’t have the required standard in the language.
 It’s also suitable for those working through Irish on a daily basis – journalists, teachers, civil servants and translators, for example.
-To download the course brochure, please click here.
+To view the course brochure, please click here.

 (01) 484 5220 | email@example.com